themimi974/Eclypse_The-Sunshine-Manager/README.md

 Here is the solution: **Eclypse_The_Sunshine_Manager**

-Eclypse is a centralized web-based management system designed to simplify the management of multiple Sunshine virtual machines and physical computers in your IT infrastructure.
-It provides a secure, role-based interface for administrators to register Sunshine servers, assign access permissions to users, and handle secure client-server pairing without exposing sensitive credentials.
+Eclypse is a centralized management system designed to simplify the management of multiple Sunshine servers.
+It handle secure client-server pairing without exposing sunshine credentials to the end users.

 ### Key Features:
 - **Centralized VM Management**: Register and manage multiple Sunshine machines from a single interface